 To keep up to date with all the latest army rulebooks, including any news relating to the Adeptus Custodes 9th Edition codex, go check out (and bookmark) our Warhammer 40k 9th edition codex releases guide.

-While there’s not yet a 9th Edition Adeptus Custodes codex, it doesn’t mean they haven’t got their own rules, along with current game systems that complement their stunning models, guiding how they play best.
-Many of their rules (to be found in the 8th Edition codex and the Psychic Awakening: War of the Spider books) still stand strong in 9th Edition.
+While we’ve not yet updated this section to fully reflect the 9th Edition Adeptus Custodes codex (watch out for that soon), it’s worth reflecting how the latest edition’s game systems already complemented the Custodes’ stunning models, guiding how they play best.
+Many of their rules (to be found in the 8th Edition codex and the Psychic Awakening: War of the Spider books) still stood strong in pre-full-Custodes-codex 9th Edition.

 Custodes benefit from extra CP, as they have excellent Stratagems